 After multiple sessions, remove the reclaim catcher and open the storage section.

-Recommendation: Get a reliable, high-quality reclaim catcher from Thick Ass Glass that fits perfectly with your bong.
+Recommendation: get a reliable, high-quality reclaim catcher from Thick Ass Glass that fits your bong.

 How to Use Your Collected Reclaim

-Now that you’ve successfully gathered your reclaim, the question is: what do you do with it?
+Once you have gathered your reclaim, the question is what to do with it.

-However, the flavor and purity of reclaim vary, so it’s important to consider how you want to consume it.
+The flavor and purity of reclaim vary, so how you handle it matters.

 Dabbing Reclaim: A Backup Option

-Yes, you can dab reclaim, but don’t expect it to taste like fresh concentrates.
+You can dab reclaim, but do not expect it to taste like fresh concentrate.

 Since it has already been heated once, reclaim has lost most of its terpenes, making it harsher and less flavorful.
-If you decide to dab it, keep the temperature low (below 500°F) to avoid degrading it further.
+If you dab it, keep the temperature low (below 500F) to avoid degrading it further.

 Pros